W. Dean Eastman: Recognition

 In 2001 Eastman was featured in the PBS series "Only A Teacher: The History of Teaching in the United States".
 In 2004 he was selected as the first annual Preserve America Massachusetts History Teacher of the Year.
 In 2005 the National Park Service awarded him the Prince Saunders Education Award for Exemplary Contribution in the Field of African-American Historical Research.

 In 2005 Eastman appeared as a contestant on ABC's Who Wants to Be a Millionaire as part of a special tribute to America's teachers.

-Eastman is a recipient of Harvard University's Derek Bok Prize for Public Service.
+Eastman was a recipient of Harvard University's Derek Bok Prize for Public Service.

 Eastman was the recipient of the Drake University Alumni Achievement Award in 1991, and Drake's School of Education's Outstanding Alumni Award in 1994.
-He was a visiting professor of education at Drake from 1994–1995, and was a guest lecturer in 2005 and 2010.
+He was a visiting professor of education at Drake from 1994 to 1995, and was a guest lecturer in 2005 and 2010.
 He was profiled in Drake Blue (Winter 2005).